ceff-tech/ffc_api_client/README.md

 instructions to enable pasting - it will tell you how after you try to paste).
 Hit Enter to send the command.
 5. Your browser will place text on the line below the command you typed - this is your "token".
 Save this value and copy it to your clipboard and we'll use it below.
 This value should stay private - if other people knew the value, they could use it to access your account on eflows.ucdavis.edu!

 That's it.
-You can now run data through the ffc using the online calculator.
-Make sure to give each run a unique name for this code to work correctly!
+You can now run data through the online FFC using this package and process the results.

 ## Usage Examples